Semien, Lowe homer; Arihara shines as Rangers beat Twins 7-0 - KVIA

 MINNEAPOLIS (AP) — Marcus Semien and Nathaniel Lowe homered, Kohei Arihara pitched a career-high six innings and combined with Taylor Hearn for the shutout, and the Texas Rangers beat the Minnesota Twins 7-0 on Sunday.

 Minnesota starter Joe Ryan held Texas hitless for the first three innings before Semien led off the fourth with his 19th home run of the season.
-Semien drove in three runs as the Rangers won for the third time in four games.
+Semien drove in three runs.

 Adolis García extended his hitting streak to 18 games, the longest current streak in the majors.